jez500/chorus/readme.md

 - scrollTo
 - total storage
 - Font awesome
+- lots more, see lib/enabled

 ## Developers

 ### Compiling
 Sass and Grunt are used to compile css and js in the dist folder

 ### Contributing
-If you would like to make this project better then go for it, contributors are welcome!
+If you would like to make this project better I would appreciate any help.
+Send me your merge requests!
+A few things that are "nice to haves"